 Just about a month ago, I published a post about how to improve Google AdSense revenues by doing nothing more than following Google’s recommendations.
 Just prior to that, I had done a review of my sites based on Google’s recommendations for my own web properties and I implemented changes based on those recommendations.
 [Read more…]

 Does part of your site’s earnings come from Google AdSense revenues?
-Are you earning all that you can from AdSense?
+Are you optimizing AdSense to earn all that you can?
 If you just slapped together some ad locations on your site because you like the size and location of the ads on your site, then the answer to the second question is probably “no.”

 Here are some simple things you can do to improve your AdSense revenues right away.
 These tips come from Google recommendations that I have actually made t on my own sites and I saw an almost immediate increase in AdSense revenues from the same pages and ad locations.
 [Read more…]